 Pronunciation of 'Leonotis'

-The word 'Leonotis' originates from Greek and Latin.
-'Leon' means 'lion' in Greek, and 'otis' is derived from 'ous,' meaning 'ear,' referring to the lion's ear-like appearance of the flowers.
+The word 'Leonotis' originates from Greek, combining 'leon' (lion) and 'otis' (ear), referring to the shape of the flowers.

 Pronunciation Details